equinor/radix-public-site/public-site/docs/src/guides/azure-key-vaults/index.md

 ## Autorotation of secrets

 Radix cluster supports Azure Key vault autorotation.
-Kubernetes secrets, containing Azure Key vault secrets keys and certificates, used in Radix component containers are updated every 2 minutes with new versions of these values if new versions exist.
+Kubernetes secrets, containing Azure Key vault secrets, keys and certificates, used in Radix component containers are updated every 2 minutes with new versions of these values if new versions exist.

 >Recommendation of using Azure Key vault secrets in Kubernetes replicas [in Microsoft documentation](https://docs.microsoft.com/en-us/azure/aks/csi-secrets-store-driver#enable-and-disable-autorotation):
 >